 Our annual conferences showcase best practices on how to implement effective instructional strategies, facilitate learner-centered interaction and collaboration, and create objective-oriented assessments to enhance teaching and learning outcomes.

 Creating DIY Multimedia to Enhance Learning is a four-week online, asynchronous course which provides the training you need to produce quality academic media content from the comfort of your home or office.
+A camera and microphone are required to fully participate in and successfully complete this course.

 Student Engagement Tools and Techniques (SETT) is a 3-week online, asynchronous course that aims to provide faculty with a conceptual framework of student engagement as well as strategies and tools that they can implement in their own teaching practices.